-Julia Hobsbawm is an award-winning business author and futurist of work.
+Julia Hobsbawm is an award-winning business author and productivity strategist who writes and broadcasts on work’s past present and future.

-Her latest book is The Nowhere Office: Re-inventing Work and the Workplace of the Future (2022), which was listed by the FT as a “book to read in 2022” and one of their best business books of 2022.
+Julia’s book, The Nowhere Office: Re-inventing Work and the Workplace of the Future (2022), which correctly predicted hybrid working, was listed by the FT as a “book to read in 2022” and one of their best business books of 2022.
 She hosts a podcast of the same name with Stefan Stern.

 In the book, Julia addresses the new challenges of remote working in the wake of the pandemic, repurposing offices for more creative interaction, managing WFH teams and satisfying the demand for more purposeful work with greater work/life balance.